dfinity/portal/docs/developer-docs/functionality/ledger/interact-with-ledger.md

 #### Notification by ICP ledger (Currently disabled)

 In this pattern the ledger iteself notifies the receiver.
 Thereby, the receiver can trust the notification immediately.
-However, This flow is currently disabled because the call to the receiver is not yet implemented as a one-way call.
+However, this flow is currently disabled because the call to the receiver is not yet implemented as a one-way call.

 ```plantuml
     participant Sender